 Three Sisters Gardening

-Three hundred years ago, American colonists, in an attempt to feed their families and survive, began looking at growing patterns found in Native American gardens.
-And learned a thing or two.
-And called it, Three Sisters Gardening.
+Three hundred years ago, American colonists, in an attempt to feed their families and survive, began studying the growing patterns found in Native American gardens.
+They learned a thing or two, and they called it Three Sisters Gardening.

 Want to save this recipe?